Car problems Renault

 Renault Kadjar – crossover with shared technology

 The Renault Kadjar shares its technology with other models from the Renault-Nissan alliance.
-As a result, it also shares some of the familiar problems.
-Electrical and infotainment faults occur.
-There are sometimes complaints about the engine software or emissions system, which show up as an illuminated engine fault light.
-When such faults occur, it is wise not to keep driving for long and to have the car read out by a specialist.
+As a result, it also shares some of the known problems.
+Electronics and infotainment faults occur.
+Sometimes there are complaints about the engine software or emissions system.
+This shows up as an illuminated engine warning light.
+It is wise not to drive around with such faults for too long, and to have the car read out by a specialist.

 Read more: Renault Kadjar

-The Renault Trafic is a workhorse, and that brings specific wear issues with it.
-The gearbox has a hard life in daily professional use, and so does the clutch.
-On the diesel engines, the particulate filter and EGR valve are known weak points, especially on vans that spend a lot of time in town.
+The Renault Trafic is a workhorse, and that brings specific wear with it.
+The gearbox has a hard life in daily professional use.
+The clutch too.
+In the diesel engines the particulate filter and EGR valve are well-known points of attention, especially in vans that do a lot of city driving.
 As a business owner, follow the prescribed service schedule strictly.
 That way you avoid downtime and unexpected costs.

 Read more: Renault Trafic

-‘ In that case, inspect the vehicles regularly for these known weak spots. ’
+‘ In that case, inspect the vehicles regularly for these known weak points. ’

 Renault Master – large van with high mileages

-On the Renault Master, engine and turbo problems are more common.
-This van often covers very high mileages.
-The brakes and suspension wear faster because of the heavy loads.
-Electrical faults can occur in the load area or towing electrics.
-Are you a fleet manager?
-In that case, inspect the vehicles regularly for these known weak spots, so you can guarantee their availability.
+With the Renault Master, engine and turbo problems are more common.
+This van often clocks up high mileages.
+The brakes and suspension wear faster due to the heavy loads.
+Electrical faults can occur in the load area or in the towbar installation.
+Are you responsible for a fleet?
+In that case, inspect the vehicles regularly for these known weak points.
+That way you safeguard their availability.

 Read more: Renault Master